 Do grandparents have rights to contest child custody?

 Grandparents can contest custody of a child, but only if the parents are not married.
 Grandparents can be granted visitation, but have to show the Court that it is in the best interest of the children to have this visitation.
 In order to show the best interest of the children, grandparents have to prove that either the parents are unfit or that the child would somehow be harmed if not allowed to visit with the grandparents.
 There are many factors considered in determining the best interests of a child, but Courts will not order grandparents’ visitation if the parents of the child are still married and living together.

 If I have lost custody to another child does it guarantee I will lose this time?

 Having lost custody of another child in the past does not mean that you will lose this time.
 The Court will take into account that you lost custody in the past, but will also take into account the circumstances in which you lost custody, your relationship with the child you lost custody of, whether you voluntarily gave up custody, and what your circumstances are now.
 Having lost custody of a child in the past is definitely a hurdle, but it is not an insurmountable obstacle to your being granted custody of your children in the future.

 Before we meet, you can begin to help by drafting a written narrative, which explains, in your own words, what happened, and you should provide any documents or names of witnesses which might support your story.
 This way, we have a good idea of where to start in being sure that your rights are protected and that your child’s interests are taken into account.

-Why should I choose your firm?
+Why should I choose norman child custody attorney at your firm?

 After you retain us, your problem becomes our problem, and you can ease your worries knowing we are protecting your rights and helping you to do what is best for your child.